bbheck/BHToastSwift/README.md

 imagePosition: BHToastImagePosition
 ```

-**All this properties have a default value.
-Change it to apply the customizations to all new `BHToast` instances.**
+**All those properties have a default value.
+Change them to apply the customizations to all new `BHToast` instances.**

 ## Author